teletrace/teletrace/website/docs/index.md

 Teletrace utilizes [OpenTelemetry](https://opentelemetry.io/) to generate and collect high-quality traces from your application, traces flow to a centralized collector which stores them in a storage backend.

-the Teletrace UI can be used to query, fetch and visualize the stored trace in an easy-to-use modern UI.
+The Teletrace UI can be used to query, fetch and visualize the stored trace in an easy-to-use modern UI.

 <figure markdown>
   ![Teletrace Architecture](assets/teletrace.drawio.svg){width="600"}